Accommodations Tax Advisory Committee

 B. FOIA Compliance Review

-D. Discussion of Requests for Funding and Funding Requirements for Fiscal Year 2018-19
+C. Discussion of Requests for Funding and Funding Requirements for Fiscal Year 2018-19

-Provide a national tournament for Myrtle Beach that will bring national exposure through media such as; television, newspapers, magazines and the Internet.
+Provide a national tournament for Myrtle Beach that will bring national exposure through media (television, newspapers, magazines and internet).

 Carolina Master Chorale – $30,000